timofeysie/khipu/README.md

 ```

 Use the Observable Store Pattern detailed below to manage the state of the app as a replacement for state management with Redux.

+I will be playing around with the OAuth login which relates to what I am doing at work.

+I will also doing the layout styles and theme.
+The project is setup to use the Ionic UI components so you can create basic layouts using Ionic components such as list: https://ionicframework.com/docs/api/list

 ## Observable Store Pattern